-Here we present an overview of the project objectives, what has been achieved up to March 2022 by the Phoenix project, with the support of SCOR Foundation for Science.
+Here we present an overview of the project objectives, what has been achieved up to end of 2022 by the Phoenix project, with the support of SCOR.
 But there is still a lot to do because the cure of Alzheimer disease and of other neurodegenerative diseases still eludes us.
 Fortunately, research is ongoing and there are still a lot of data to analyze and knowledge to be generated from this program and the ongoing cohorts.